Veterinarians

 Some veterinarians are

-involved in food safety at various levels.
-Veterinarians who are
+involved in food safety and inspection.
+Veterinarians who are livestock

-owners on the treatment of their animals and may quarantine animals.
+as E. coli, advise owners on the treatment of their animals, and may

-Veterinarians who are meat, poultry, or egg product inspectors examine
+quarantine animals.
+Veterinarians who are meat, poultry, or egg product

 Note: Some resources in this section are provided by the US Department